Think it’s impossible to grow your own food in a small space? Think again!

 For example: beet or buckwheat microgreens might need a little extra warmth to sprout in early spring.
 You won’t want to put them outside in the cold anywhere for a successful crop, or near a cold window, at least not for a while.
 Placing a heating pad under your seed tray can help them sprout a little faster if that’s something you want.

-Obviously, make sure the space you prepare has plenty of room to hold the tray, flat, or other container you plan to use.
+Obviously, make sure the space you prepare has plenty of room to hold the tray, flat, or another container you plan to use.

 - Step 2 – Prepare Microgreen Container